You’re in need of a teaching job … now.

 Those schools can be more selective in regards to teaching candidates.

 Solution: Target the “tougher” schools.

-Though not certain, this route may be a smoother transition into a teaching position than applying to well-off schools which receive a ton of applicants.
+This route may be a smoother transition into a teaching position than applying to “well-off” schools which receive a ton of applicants.

 6. Email Principals Directly.